 The Velcro straps are loud and may frighten some cats, so they’ll need time to get used to it.
 While the harness comes in several different sizes, the adjustability of the vest is comparatively limited.
 Velcro is also a magnet for cat hair, as is the cotton material, although the vest is machine washable.
 The vest also has a high price, considering the limitations.

-This cat harness from PUPTECK includes a 59-inch lead and comes in three different sizes.
+The PUPTECK Cat Harness includes a 59-inch lead and comes in three different sizes.
 It has Velcro adjustment straps on both the neck and chest area, as well as an extra plastic buckle for safety should your cat manage to detach the Velcro straps.
 It is made from a breathable mesh that will prevent overheating and has two heavy-duty D-rings to clip the lead onto and equally distribute the pulling weight.

 Most cats will easily escape this harness, even with the extra buckle, as the Velcro straps may run too small.
 The harness is fairly bulky and heavy, especially for small cats, and the included leash is heavy and wide too.
 Velcro makes a loud noise that may startle your cat when fitting and removing, and it attracts hair.